 Before undertaking the dissertation, the student must (1) pass the qualifying examination, (2) be admitted into candidacy status, and (3) gain approval of the proposed dissertation topic from the student's dissertation or advisory committee.
 Students must complete the dissertation within the time frame established for candidacy.
-All course work associated with the dissertation must earn a grade of "A", "B", or "P" in order to qualify the student for graduation.
+All course work associated with the dissertation must earn a grade of "A", "B", or "P" in order to qualify the student for graduation; all grades for dissertation work will be given in each semester for which dissertation credit is awarded.
 The dissertation must be written in English.

 The final defense of the dissertation will normally be open to the public.
 The dissertation committee may also elect to privately question the candidate following the public presentation.
 The program’s graduate committee will establish the procedures for the defense of the dissertation.
 The dissertation must be approved by at least three (3) members of the dissertation committee.